Global Rally Slows, But Optimism Over Vaccine Remains High

 Still, optimism remains across markets.

-The yield on the 10-year Treasury held steady at 0.95%.
-It’s close to its highest level since March.
-Benchmark U.S. crude oil rose 1.5% to $40.90 per barrel amid hopes a stronger economy will burn more fuel.
-Brent crude, the international standard, rose 1.4% to $43 per barrel.
+The yield on the 10-year Treasury ticked down to 0.94% from 0.95% late Monday, but it's still close to its highest level since March.
+Benchmark U.S. crude oil rose 2.4% to $41.27 per barrel amid hopes a stronger economy will burn more fuel.
+Brent crude, the international standard, rose 2% to $43.25 per barrel.

 In Asia, Japan’s Nikkei 225 added 0.3%, South Korea’s Kospi ticked up 0.2% and Hong Kong’s Hang Seng gained 1.1%.